tthephas/projectThreeBackend/README.md

 - Sign out
 - Create my own gallery of artwork
 - View my gallery of artwork
-- Update the details of my own gallery
-- Delete artwork from my gallery
+- Update the details of my own - Delete artwork from my gallery
 - View galleries others have created
 - View an index of all of the galleries of artwork